cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("changepoint.geo")` implements the high-dimensional changepoint detection method GeomCP.
   `r pkg("changepointGA")` performs changepoint detection using a genetic algorithm.
   `r pkg("mosum")` provides a moving sum procedure for detecting multiple changepoints in univariate time series.
+  Estimation of changepoints using an "S-curve" approximation is provided by `r pkg("changeS")`.
   `r pkg("InspectChangepoint")` uses sparse projection to estimate changepoints in high-dimensional time series.
   The nonparametric moving sum procedure for detecting multiple changepoints in multivariate time series is provided by `r pkg("CptNonPar")`.
   Sequential Change Point Detection for High-Dimensional VAR Models is implemented in `r pkg("VARcpDetectOnline")`.